passportxyz/passport-docs/pages/building-with-passport/tutorials/integrating-onchain-stamp-data.md

 Passport scores are calculated by summing weights assigned to each specific Stamp.
 Gitcoin have defined a list of Stamp weights that are used when scoring is done on the Gitcoin server.
 In this app, you will use the same weights to calculate a score from the onchain Stamps.
 The weights themselves are defined in the `stamp-weights.ts` file that you are already importing in the boilerplate code.

-To create a score, you need to write a function that iterates over your list of Stamp names, looks up each name in the stamp weights data, and adds that weight to as cumulative sum.
+To create a score, you need to write a function that iterates over your list of Stamp names, looks up each name in the stamp weights data, and adds that weight to a cumulative sum.
 The sum after you have iterated over all the available Stamps becomes your Passport score.
 This can be achieved with the following function that you can paste into your app:

 ```typescript
 function calculate_score(stampData: Array<Stamp>) {